Kate-Pol/Biodiversity-in-National-Parks/README.md

 After you perform your analysis, you will share your findings about the National Park Service.

+Project Objectives:
+- Complete a project to add to your portfolio
+- Use Jupyter Notebook to communicate findings
+- Run an analysis on a set of data
+- Become familiar with data analysis workflow

+Prerequisites:
+- Data Visualization
+- Communicating Data Science Findings

 ### 1. Setting Up The Project
 ---
 We have to download all nessessary files form the website, for farther review and data analysis.
 Download files from from biodiversity.zip and make sure our directory is set up for Jupyter notebook.

 Double-click on it to “unzip” the folder.
 It should contain several items:
 - Observations.csv
 - Species_info.csv
 - Biodiversity.ipynb